Top Gear: Polar Special: Criticism

-Later in the special, both Jeremy Clarkson and James May were shown to be drinking gin and tonic while driving through an ice field in the Arctic.
-The producers, May and Clarkson all claimed that they were beyond the jurisdiction of drink driving laws as they were in international waters at the time (but in fact the group never left the territory of Canada and were never in international waters), while Clarkson claimed that he was not driving but sailing ("piloting" a vehicle on (frozen) water as opposed to actual land).
-However, the BBC Trust found that the scene could "glamorise the misuse of alcohol" and that the scene "was not editorially justified in the context of a family show pre-watershed".
+During the special, Jeremy Clarkson and James May were shown to be drinking gin and tonic while driving through an ice field in the Arctic.
+The BBC received complaints that the footage was "highly irresponsible".
+The BBC Trust found that the scene could "glamorise the misuse of alcohol" and that the scene "was not editorially justified in the context of a family show. pre-watershed".
+The show's producers defended the footage, stating that it was "filmed in an uninhabitable area of the North Pole, in international waters and they weren't shown to be drunk or not in control of the car."